 WEEK 9 MONSOON CLIMATE:

+The workings and causes of the Monsoon.
+The Monsoon's relationship to the global atmospheric circulation, pressure differences.
 Variations in the Monsoon from year to year.
 Reference to India and Bangladesh.

 WEEK10 MOUNTAIN CLIMATES:

 What happens to temperature and precipitation at higher altitudes?
 An analysis of Alpine climates and microclimates in the Alps, windward and leeward sides, vegetation changes with altitude.

 Book your place

-Wednesdays, 13:30 - 15:30
+Thursdays, 13:30 - 15:30